magnuswahlstrand/system-monitor/README.md

 ![alt text](doc/example.gif "Example of monitoring")

-While the builtin plugins (plugins/builin_stategetters.py), generates a dummy state from the defined states specified in `config.yaml`, the goal of *System Monitor* is to be easily extendable to get the state of **anything** :+1:.
+While the builtin plugins [plugins/builin_stategetters.py](plugins/builtin_stategetters.py), generates a dummy state from the defined states specified in `config.yaml`, the goal of *System Monitor* is to be easily extendable to get the state of **anything** :+1:.
-Please refer to the [Add your own plugin](#guide-add-your-own-plugin) section.
+Please refer to the [Add your own plugin](#add-your-own-plugin) section.

 ## Basic Usage

-1. (optional): Use virtual env
+(optional): Use virtual env
 ```bash
 virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```
-2. Run start app
+Run start app
 ```bash
 python app.py
 ```
-3. Go to [localhost:5000](http://localhost:5000) to see something like this
+Go to [localhost:5000](http://localhost:5000) to see something like this

 ![alt text](doc/example.gif "Example of monitoring")